- About Us

-Data clouds, consisting of hundreds or thousands of cheap multi-core PCs and disks, are available for rent in low cost (e.g., Amazon EC2 and S3 services).
-Many cloud-based applications generate large amount of data in the cloud, which needs to be processed with cloud-based data analytics tools.
-Powered with the distributed file system, e.g., hadoop distributed file system, and MapReduce programming model, the cloud becomes an economical and scalable platform for performing large-scale data analytics.
+Data clouds, consisting of hundreds or thousands of cheap multi-core PCs and disks, are available for rent at low cost (e.g., Amazon EC2 and S3 services).
+Many cloud-based applications generate a large amount of data in the cloud, which in turn needs to be processed with cloud-based data analytics tools.
+Powered with the distributed file system, e.g., Hadoop distributed file system, and MapReduce programming model, the cloud becomes an economical and scalable platform for performing large-scale data analytics.
 We study the visual cluster exploration framework (CloudVista) for analyzing the large data hosted in the cloud and the cost model for resource-aware cloud computing.

-For large-scale complicated learning problems, it is very expensive to collect sufficient amount of labeled training data.
-Learning to rank in web search is one of such problems.
-There are multiple ways to extend training dataset, such as leveraging largeamount of unlabeled data (i.e., semi-supervised learning), or searching over the large amount of unlabeled data to find the most effective candidate examples forlabeling (i.e., active learning).
+For large-scale, complicated learning problems, it is very expensive to collect a sufficient amount of labeled training data.
+Learning to rank in web search is one such problem.
+There are multiple ways to extend training datasets, such as leveraging a large amount of unlabeled data (i.e., semi-supervised learning), or searching over the large amount of unlabeled data to find the most effective candidate examples for labeling (i.e., active learning).
 In learning to rank, we study some novel strategies to enhance the training data.
-Concretely, we develop newalgorithms to utilize pairwise preference training data mined from implicit userfeedback (GBRank), to adapt the model trained with small amountof labeled data to the pairwise preference data ( ClickAdapt), and to adapt aranking function trained on one search domain to another (Tree Adaptation or Trada).
-Recent developmentsinclude the understanding of effectiveness of Tree Adaptation for Ranking and tree adaptation methods for pairwise data.
+Concretely, we develop new algorithms to utilize pairwise preference training data mined from implicit user feedback (GBRank), to adapt the model trained with small amountof labeled data to the pairwise preference data (ClickAdapt), and to adapt a ranking function trained from one search domain to another (Tree Adaptation or Trada).
+Recent developments include the understanding of the effectiveness of tree adaptation for ranking and tree adaptation methods for pairwise data.